CCI-Tools/cate-docker/README.md

 ## Release process for the cate Docker Image

+__Comment__: Please use cate-docker versioning as this repo manages docker images for cate as well as cate-app which
+             follow a different version naming regime.

 - Clone or fork [cate-docker repository](https://github.com/CCI-Tools/cate-docker.
 - Create a new branch called [your_user_name]_[new_version]
 - Change Miniconda Version if necessary in .env